TheThingSystem/steward/nodewiki/steward/BeagleBoneBlack.md

 ### Installing the Network Driver

-Go to _Step #2_ in the _START.htm" file and grab the Network (HoRNDIS-rel4.pkg) driver file from the BeagleBone's mass storage device.
+Go to _Step #2_ in the _START.htm_ file and grab the Network (HoRNDIS-rel4.pkg) driver file from the BeagleBone's mass storage device.

-Install the driver by clicking on the _pkg_ file and following the instructions.
+Install the driver on your Mac by clicking on the _pkg_ file and following the instructions.

-Unfortunately we can't necessarily directly access the board using this method at this time.
-There seems to be something in the stock image that causes some boards to fail to bring up an SSH driver.
+After installation you should at this point be able to access the onboard web server of the BeagleBone Black over the USB cable by going to [http://192.168.7.2/](http://192.168.7.2/) in a browser.

-However you should at this point be able to access the onboard web server of the BeagleBone Black over the USB cable by going to [http://192.168.7.2/](http://192.168.7.2/) in a browser.
+_NOTE: Unfortunately we can't necessarily directly access the board using SSH at this point.
+There seems to be something in the stock image that causes some boards to fail to bring up the SSH server properly._

 ### Installing the FTDI Serial Driver